Specialty Contractor

 - A Commitment Variation (CV) can be created before or after an RFQ response is submitted.
 See Create a CV from a Change Event.

-- A Main Potential Variation (Main PV) can be created before or after an RFQ response is submitted.
-See Create a Main PV From a Change Event.
+- A Potential Variation (PV) can be created before or after an RFQ response is submitted.
+See Create a PV From a Change Event.

 To learn what else you can do with the Change Events tool, see Change Events.

-When the Change Events tool is disabled, your team will create changes using the Commitments and Main Contracts tools.
-Most variations start with a Potential Variation (PV) which would be generated in the Main Contracts tool.
-Below is a description of the process when all three (3) tiers are enabled for Main Contract variations.
+When the Change Events tool is disabled, your team will create changes using the Commitments and Client Contracts tools.
+Most variations start with a potential variation which would be generated in the Client Contracts tool.
+Below is a description of the process when all three (3) tiers are enabled for client contract variations.

-- Create a Potential Variation (PV).
-Create a PV to outline any potential change in costs that would affect the main contract.
-When you fill out a Bill of Quantities (BOQ) for a PV, you'll have the option to select a cost code and enter the monetary amount.
-Ideally, it will be a cost code already in the budget, so you can see the budget increase on the Budget tab.
-See Create a Potential Variation (PV).
+- Create a Potential Variation.
+Create a potential variation to outline any potential change in costs that would affect the contract.
+When you fill out a Bill of Quantities (BOQ) for a potential variation, you'll have the option to select a budget code and enter the monetary amount.
+Ideally, it will be a budget code already in the budget, so you can see the budget increase on the Budget tab.
+See Create a Potential Variation for a Client Contract.

-- Create a Commitment Variation (CV).
-After creating a PV, you can create a CV that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the PV.
-You can compare the CV to the corresponding PV and view your variance between the two.
-See Create a CV From a PV.
+- Create a Commitment Variation.
+After creating a potential variation, you can create a commitment variation that acts as a request for pricing from the subcontractor who will be responsible for the scope of work outlined in the potential variation.
+You can compare the commitment variation to the corresponding potential variation and view your variance between the two.
+See Create a Commitment Variation From a Potential Variation.

-- Create a Variation Request (VR).
-After you've created PCOs, you can roll them into Variation Requests (VR).
-Variation Requests are typically the documents that are submitted for approval and can be used for submitting either individual Potential Variations (PCOs), or for grouping PCOs in order to streamline the review and approval process.
-See Create a Variation Request (VR).
+- Create a Variation Request.
+After you've created potential variations, you can roll them into variation requests.
+Variation requests are typically the documents that are submitted for approval and can be used for submitting either individual potential variations or for grouping potential variations in order to streamline the review and approval process.
+See Create a Variation Request for a Client Contract.

-- Create a Main Contract Variation (MCV).
+- Create a Client Contract Variation.
 Variations with a status set to 'Pending' will appear in the 'Pending Budget Changes' column of the project's Budget tool.
-Approved MCVs can be added to main contract payment applications.
-Once you have marked the MCV as approved, the total monetary amount change will be reflected in the 'Approved VARs' column on the Budget tool.
-See Create a Main Contract Variation (MCV).
+Approved CCVs can be added to main contract payment applications.
+Once you have marked the client contract variation as approved, the total monetary amount change will be reflected in the 'Approved VARs' column on the Budget tool.
+See Create a Client Contract Variation.

-- Create a Commitment Variation (CV).
-A CV outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
-Once you have marked the CV as approved, the monetary change will be reflected in the 'Committed Costs' column on the Budget tool.
-Commitments and Potential CVs with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
-See Create a Commitment Variation (CV).
+- Create a Commitment Variation.
+A commitment variation outlines variations in costs that affect the contract between the contracting company and a vendor or subcontractor.
+Once you have marked the commitment variation as approved, the monetary change will be reflected in the 'Committed Costs' column on the Budget tool.
+Commitments and Potential commitment variations with a status of 'Pending' will show up in the 'Pending Cost Changes' column on the Budget tool.
+See Create a Commitment Variation.

 To learn what else you can do with the Variations tool, see Variations.

-Procore's Invoicing tool uses the user permission granted in the Commitments and Main Contracts tool.
+Procore's Progress Billings tool uses the user permission granted in the Commitments and Client Contracts tool.
 As your project progresses and the contracts have been created and approved, subcontractors can bill you for completed work via subcontractor payment applications.
-You can also create owner payment applications, which can then be emailed to the owner or the party that is being responsible for payment approval.
+You can also create main contract payment applications, which can then be emailed to the owner or the party that is being responsible for payment approval.

 -

 Manage Billing Periods.
-If you subcontract out work, the billing period defines the billing cycle that is used for invoicing applied to your project's subcontractors.
+If you subcontract out work, the billing period defines the billing cycle that is used for progress billing applied to your project's subcontractors.
 In addition to defining the frequency of the billing period (for example, monthly or weekly), it also defines the billing period's start date, the payment application's due date and the billing period's end date.
-To learn how to create a billing period with the Invoicing tool, see Create Manual Billing Periods and Create Automatic Billing Periods.
+To learn how to create a billing period with the Progress Billing tool, see Create Manual Billing Periods and Create Automatic Billing Periods.

 -

-Create and Manage Subcontractor Payment Applications.
-With the Invoicing tool, you can keep user permissions restricted to your project team and Create an Payment Application on Behalf of an Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
-See Add Payment Application Contacts to a Purchase Order or Subcontract.
-Then, when you are ready for your subcontractors to bill you for their work, you can Send an 'Invite to Bill' to an Payment Application Contact and your subcontractors can then Submit a New Payment Application as an Payment Application Contact.
-You can then review and approve these payment applications.
+Create and Manage Progress Billing.
+With the Progress Billings tool, you can keep user permissions restricted to your project team and Create a Payment Application on Behalf of a Payment Application Contact or you can provide your subcontractor's payment application contacts with the appropriate permissions to access their purchase orders and subcontracts.
+See Add Payment application Contacts to a Purchase Order or Subcontract.
+Then, when you are ready for your subcontractors to bill you for their work, you can Send an 'Invite to Bill' to a Payment Application Contact and your subcontractors can then Submit a New Payment application as a Payment Application Contact.
+You can then review and approve these billings.

-To learn what else you can do with the Invoicing tool, see Invoicing.
+To learn what else you can do with the Payment applications tool, see Progress Billings.